 - Direct disciplinary procedures

-What career paths can I take in human resources?
+What are my career options in human resources?

 An important choice to ponder as you study toward a career in HR is whether you’d like to be a specialist or a generalist.
 Fortunately, the skills you’ll use in each capacity overlap, so you can move between these realms until you find the perfect fit.
 It’s wise to explore all the possibilities.

 Those who’ve earned associate’s degrees and certificates in human resources are primed for entry level positions as a human resources clerk, HR assistant, recruiter, training and development coordinator, payroll specialist or HR generalist.